Marriage and Family Therapist Resume Examples

 Highlighting Relevant Achievements and Skills

-- •Tailor to the Job: Customize your resume for each job application by emphasizing the skills and experiences most relevant to the role.
+- •Tailor to the Job: Customize your resume for each job application by noting skills and experiences most relevant to the role.

 - •Communication and Empathy: As a therapist, communication skills and empathy are crucial.
 Provide examples where your skills have made a positive impact.